Guitar-Sound-Processing/GSP/gsp_daisy/Interfaces.md

 ### Standard reply

 This command selects standard printings on console (long format) if *f* is zero, short format with numeric values only if *f* is equal to 1, or muted output if *f* is -1.
-Any other value or no value at all is considered by GSP as *f* equal to 0.
+Any other value or no value at all is considered by GSP as *f* equals to 0.

 	fmt [f]
  		f 	Output reply parameter: standard:0 | short=1 | muted=-1